-Applying for Residency in the U.S. as an IMG can be a numbers game.
-Although applying as an older candidate can be an element that further complicates the equation, it is not a death sentence.
-Elder IMGs can successfully obtain residency it just requires some additional planning and data analysis on programs that see the benefits on someone with more real-world experience.
+Applying for residency in the U.S. as an IMG is often a numbers game.
+Although applying as an older candidate can complicate an already challenging application, interview, and matching process, it is not a death sentence.
+Older IMGs can successfully obtain residency it just requires some additional planning and data analysis on programs that see the benefits of adding someone with more real-world experience to their program.
 To find out who is considered an older candidate and how to apply for residency if you fall into this category, continue reading below.

 Advantages of Age

 Medical graduates who have been out of school for five years or more and those over the age of forty are considered older candidates.
 Being an older candidate can be challenging.
 Most residency programs prefer applicants who have graduated from medical school in the last five years.
+More recent graduation dates communicates that a residency applicant has up-to-date medical skills and knowledge.
 Applying for residency within five years of graduation gives individuals more options and a greater chance of matching.

 Tips on Applying

 For older residency applicants, test scores can be an important indicator of knowledge, skill, and effort.
 Although the weight a score bears in deciding who is accepted can vary from program to program, it is important to take the exam seriously as individuals may not retake the test once they have gotten a passing score.

 A passing score for Step 1 is 194 however, in most cases this is not enough for individuals to receive a residency match.
 According to data from the 2018 National Residency Match Program, IMGs who matched had USMLE Step 1 scores in the 230-240 range whereas unmatched applicants had scores in the 215-230 range.
 This data proves that simply passing the USMLE steps is not enough.
 Older residency hopefuls should take this exam and its preparation seriously.
 The test is costly in terms of finances and the role it plays in one’s professional future.